4. Copyright Part I: Five Principles of Copyright When Planning to Share | Presentation

 Introduction

-Suppose you own a bicycle [or other very useful, mainstream item which is common for your audience to own – e.g. snow shovel, public transit pass, physics textbook, gaming console, etc.].
+Suppose you own a bicycle, or other very useful, mainstream item which is common for your audience to own (e.g., a snow shovel, public transit pass, physics textbook, gaming console, etc.).

-In teaching as in research and publication we often want to integrate materials that someone else made into our own.
+When teaching requires research and publication, we often want to integrate the actual materials (not just citable ideas) into our own work.
+These are materials that someone else made.
 Do you have any examples from your own life/work/studies when you wanted to do this?
 Our work is often better when we draw on others’ expertise and what they have made.
-Well, this poses a problem doesn’t it because we WANT to draw on a lot of sources when we create.
+Well, this poses a problem, doesn’t it?
+We WANT to draw on a lot of sources that we didn’t create.

 Two Dilemmas When Creating With Sharing in Mind

-While this may be a controversial idea, there is some expectation — a “should” if you will — that if we expect others to share in a certain way, that we too should be willing to do the same.
+While the following idea may be controversial, there is some expectation (a “should” if you will) that if we expect others to share in a certain way, that we too should be willing to do the same.
+The following information may help you to get there.

 Part I: Five Things Everyone Should Know about Copyright

-Let’s step back to look at some relevant underlying principles — not about what we do, but about the environment in which we function.
-We’re going to quickly go through a series of SIX principles — things you need to know about copyright:.
+Let’s step back to look at some relevant underlying principles, not about what we do, but about the legal environment in which we function in the U.S..
+We’re going to quickly go through a series of SIX principles that outline what you need to know about copyright.
 (We’ll cover #6 in the next section.)

 Principle 1: Unless otherwise marked, always assume that every artifact’s copyrights are owned by someone.
 That someone might be YOU.
-Like a bicycle, unless clearly marked, or you have a highly informed reason to know otherwise you should always assume that every created thing you see or hear which is somehow preserved or “recorded” (legal experts use the phrase “recorded in a fixed medium”) has copyrights owned by someone.
-This also includes content you don’t have to pay for that you see on the internet.
+Like a bicycle, unless clearly marked, or you have a highly informed reason to know otherwise.
+You should always assume that every created thing you see or hear which is somehow preserved or “recorded” (legal experts use the phrase “recorded in a fixed medium”) has copyrights owned by someone.
+This also includes content you don’t have to pay for that you find on the internet.

 This means that unless your employer, sponsor, or work agreement or policy says otherwise, you have complete ownership over your original work!
-If you are a university student, you own your work (unless you’re an employee.)
+Note that in the U.S. most employers by default assert ownership over their employees’ work created on the job.
+However, if you are a university student, you own your work (unless you’re an employee or you have a prior arrangement with someone funding your schooling costs).
 You are a copyright owner!

 Apply your new knowledge